The Art of XEKO

 by Michel Gagné

 My association with XEKO started in early 2005 when I met Amy Tucker at the Emerald City Comic-Con.
-She pitched her idea to me about a game where you would teach kids (and adults) about ecology and endangered species – a trading card game with a social conscience.
-The whole thing revolved around a made up mythology called Xeko (pronounced zeekoh).
+She pitched her idea to me about a game where you would teach kids (and adults) about ecology and endangered species: a trading card game with a social conscience.
+The whole thing revolved around a made-up mythology called Xeko (pronounced zeekoh).
 I loved the concept and immediately decided to collaborate on the project.

-Since that first meeting, I've designed many of the visual aspects of the game including setting a visual style, doing a huge number of illustrations for the cards (with additional art from Travis & Jordan Kotzebue, Edward Pun and a few others), as well as designing several of the games components (icons, borders, box and packaging elements, etc...).
+Since that first meeting, I've designed many of the aspects of the game including setting a visual style, doing a huge number of illustrations for the cards (with additional art from Travis & Jordan Kotzebue, Edward Pun and a few others), as well as designing several of the games components (icons, borders, box and packaging elements, etc...).
 This is a tremendously fun game for all ages and I can't recommend it highly enough.
 You can order it directly from our site by going to our ordering page.
 But before you do so, scroll down and have a look!
 You can click on any of the selection for a larger view.

 All artwork on this page is © Matter Group